 The Company has outstanding claims for federal scientific research and experimental development tax credits ["SR&ED tax credits"] for the years 2004 through 2011 inclusive, the value of which is approximately \$2,242,184.
 Since these claims have not been formally approved, the benefit thereof has not been reflected in these consolidated financial statements.
 The tax credits will be recorded in the period when reasonable assurance of their realization exists.
-The Company has recognized \$871,594 [2011 - \$64,795] as a recovery of expenses during the year for claims for which the tax credits have been realized.
+The Company has recognized \$nil during the period ended March 31, 2013 [2012 - \$nil] as a recovery of expenses during the period for claims for which the tax credits have been realized.

-These SR&ED tax credits have been recorded as a reduction of expenses in the period of receipt.
+These SR&ED tax credits are recorded as a reduction of expenses in the period of receipt.